1. Hardwood Kitchen Flooring

 7. Laminate Kitchen Flooring

-Durable laminate kitchen flooring looks like real hardwood (without the cost) and is available in many different colors and styles, including oak and hickory.
-Laminate is also a great do-it-yourself floor project as it doesn’t have to be glued down, doesn’t require grout and needs minimal tools.
-Waterproof laminate flooring is perfect for the kitchen.
-Take care of spills easily with a damp mop.
+Durable laminate kitchen flooring looks like real hardwood without the cost and is available in many different colors and styles, including oak and hickory.
+Laminate is also great for a DIY floor project since you’ll only need a few tools and won’t have to glue it down or apply grout.
+Waterproof laminate flooring is perfect for the kitchen, as it allows you to take care of spills easily with a damp mop.

-While looking through ideas for kitchen flooring keep the ease of cleaning, cost and décor style in mind.
-Also don’t forget to account for additional costs like removal and disposal of the previous floor, delivery, installation and underlayment.
-If you need help measuring your kitchen floor to get the most accurate cost estimate, use Lowe’s handy flooring calculator.
-It makes budgeting for your kitchen floor remodel so much easier.
+While looking through ideas for kitchen flooring, keep cleaning effort, cost and décor style in mind.
+Also don’t forget to account for additional costs, like removal and disposal of the previous flooring, delivery, installation, and underlayment.
+If you need help measuring your kitchen floor to get the most accurate cost estimate, use our handy Flooring Calculators.
+These make budgeting for your kitchen flooring remodel so much easier.